AnneMaelle/PedestriansDynamics/README.md

 ## Requirements

+Python version 3.5 and prior, won't work with Python 2.
-Run in your terminal `pip install -r requirements.txt`
+Run in your terminal `pip install -r requirements.txt` or `pip3 install -r requirements.txt`